k2-fsa/sherpa/docs/source/ncnn/install/aarch64-embedded-linux.rst

   as Raspberry pi.

   You need to provide a ``device_name`` when invoking ``sherpa-ncnn-alsa``.
-  We describe below how to find the device name for you microphone.
+  We describe below how to find the device name for your microphone.

   Run the following command: